shopware5/devdocs/source/blog/_posts/2015-11-26-pdo-inspector.md

 * `route`: The route / request, that triggered that query - empty in this case, as it is a unit test
 * `problems`: The list of the static values, in this case the hardcoded "Test" string was detected
-* `code`: The code of the function, that triggered the problematic query.
-As you can see, the relevant is highlighted using exclamation marks as key
+* `code`: The code of the function that triggered the problematic query.
+As you can see, the relevant call is highlighted using exclamation marks as key
 * `sql`: The SQL being executed
-* `trace`: The trace of the SQL - so you can tell, which file / which line executed it
+* `trace`: The trace of the SQL - so you can tell which file / which line executed it
 * `normalized`: The parsed and normalized SQL query - it is normalized so that the same query with other values will not be registered as a new incident